 So, Do Weighted Blankets Actually Work?

 In short, yes.
 Weighted blankets are a popular way to provide deep touch pressure.
 The weight of the blanket allows the body to relax and activate its parasympathetic nervous system.
 While weighted blankets have skyrocketed in popularity, they are only one tool for effectively administering deep touch pressure.
-So, which tool is my favorite?

 Will Deep Touch Pressure Work for my Child?

 Like everything, some therapeutic techniques work for some kids and some don’t.
 While deep touch pressure is very popular and proves to benefit a lot of people, it’s not perfect for everyone.
 Be sure to touch base with your child’s occupational therapist to make sure that you’re introducing deep touch pressure in the right way.